Oloqq/crocheteer/docs/MultiParts.md

 Need a way to set a specific position programatically

+Dragging does not really work with @reflect_locked = true

 # Hook
 Hook is designed to work from a single starter.
 - Do we adjust Hook so it handles multiple starters?